indygreg/PyOxidizer/docs/packaging_importer.rst

 See the `python_packed_resources <https://docs.rs/python-packed-resources/0.1.0/python_packed_resources/>`_
 Rust crate for the specification of the binary data blob accepted by this function.

+``relative_path_origin`` is a *path-like* object denoting the filesystem path that should be used as the *origin* value for relative path resources.
+Filesystem-based resources are stored as a relative path to some other value.
+This is that some other value.
+If not specified, the directory of the current executable will be used.

 Behavior and Compliance
 =======================